Writer Profile

 Technical Elements: Electrochemistry + AI

 At AISSY, we conducted joint research with Keio University and developed a technology capable of sensing the five tastes humans perceive (sweetness, saltiness, sourness, bitterness, and umami).
-This was achieved by using an analysis method called neural network analysis, which considers taste interactions, for the component concentrations detected by electrochemical sensors.
+We achieved this by using an analysis method called neural network analysis, which accounts for taste interactions, on the component concentrations detected by electrochemical sensors.
 Figure 1 shows the conceptual diagram and error comparison of the taste sensor (the small error indicates that it can reproduce human taste).
 Neural networks are the fundamental concept behind the AI that is currently booming.

 In product development, Leo is often used to determine how to get closer to a target taste.
 In marketing, many client companies increase sales by highlighting high levels of sweetness or umami.
 If you are interested, please visit this site.

-Japanese Taste is the Best in the World
+The Japanese Sense of Taste is the Best in the World

-The greatness of the Japanese sense of taste can be summarized in one word: sensitivity to umami.
-As shown in Figure 2, results from Leo's research show that when comparing Japanese food on average, it has a much stronger umami profile compared to food from overseas.
+In a word, the greatness of the Japanese sense of taste is the sensitivity to umami.
+As shown in Figure 2, results from Leo's research show that when comparing Japanese food on average, it has a much stronger umami profile than food from overseas.
 The true identity of that feeling of "something is missing, I miss Japanese food" when going abroad is "umami."

-The reason why our food culture became so sensitive to umami is related to Japan's geographical factor as an island nation surrounded by the sea.
-You might think the UK is the same, but while the variety of fish caught in the UK is not that large, Japan is not only surrounded by the sea but also has a long coastline and serves as a meeting point for northern and southern currents.
+So, why did we develop a food culture that perceives umami so strongly?
+It relates to Japan's geographical factors as an island nation surrounded by the sea.
+You might think the UK is the same, but while the fish caught in the UK don't have much variety, Japan is not only surrounded by the sea but has a long coastline and sits at the intersection of northern and southern currents.
 Thus, it is blessed with seafood and abundant marine resources.

 To begin with, for a country or region to grow to a population of over 10 million, it is essential to consume animal protein.
-Populations increase by eating meat and fish, but because fish yields fluctuate much more wildly than meat, fish was relegated to the position of a meat substitute in other regions outside of Japan.
-However, during the Edo period, Japan was able to provide animal protein for a population of about 20 to 30 million almost entirely through fish.
+Populations grow by eating meat and fish, but because fish yields fluctuate much more wildly than meat, fish was relegated to the position of a meat substitute in other regions.
+However, during the Edo period, Japan was able to provide animal protein for a population of 20 to 30 million almost entirely through fish.
 While obtaining animal protein from seafood, the culture of dashi (broth), such as bonito dashi and kelp dashi, became highly developed.
-This is the reason why Japanese food is rich in umami.
+This is why Japanese food is rich in umami.

 Additionally, Japanese people cultivated their sense of sweetness through white rice.
-Compared to the sweetness of sugar, white rice releases more sweetness the more you chew it, leading people to savor it more, which naturally sharpened their taste receptors.
+Compared to the sweetness of sugar, the more you chew white rice, the more sweetness comes out.
+This led people to savor flavors more carefully, and their taste receptors naturally became sharper.

-The environment closest to Japan's was southeastern China, and in fact, the prototype of sushi was born there.
-Animal protein is difficult to preserve for long periods, and as a solution, fish was placed in cooked rice for preservation.
-The rice fermented naturally, and the lactic acid produced during that time acted to prevent the fish from spoiling.
-This was introduced to Japan and became sushi.
-However, it is said that on the continent, it was eventually phased out due to the meat-oriented thinking of ethnic groups coming from inland.
+Southeastern China had an environment close to Japan's, and in fact, the prototype of sushi was born there.
+Animal protein is difficult to preserve for long periods, and the solution was to preserve fish by putting it in cooked rice.
+The rice fermented naturally, and the lactic acid produced during that process prevented the fish from spoiling.
+This was transmitted to Japan and became sushi.
+However, on the continent, it is said to have been phased out due to the meat-oriented thinking of ethnic groups that later came from inland.

 Developing Food Culture

 Food is a culture, so it develops and it also declines.
 To develop, new combinations are necessary.
-For example, Nikujaga (meat and potato stew), which is common today, uses Western ingredients with Japanese seasoning, so it was an impossible combination until the Meiji era.
-Before long, it gained public acceptance and spread.
+For example, Nikujaga (meat and potato stew), which is commonplace today, uses Western ingredients with Japanese seasoning, so it was an impossible combination until the Meiji era.
+Eventually, it gained public acceptance and spread.

 Taste also changes with the times.
 Recently, Japanese people have become accustomed to the bitterness of coffee.
 Originally, that kind of sharp bitterness did not exist in Japan.
 Certainly, tea has bitterness, but while tea is bitterness + umami, coffee is bitterness + sourness, resulting in a sharp bitterness.
-It is easy to understand if you imagine Italian cuisine; in Western cuisine, the combination of sourness and umami is popular, whereas in Japanese food, the combination of saltiness and umami is orthodox.
+It's easy to understand if you imagine Italian cuisine; in Western cooking, the combination of sourness and umami is popular, whereas in Japanese food, the combination of saltiness and umami is orthodox.

-Currently, taste is becoming globalized, and the tastes of different countries are not as distinct as they used to be.
-In recent years, the preference for umami has been increasing worldwide, and the whole world is becoming "umami-loving," which is a great opportunity for Japanese food, which is rich in umami.
-By exporting the rare sense of taste and food culture of the Japanese—born from an exquisite distance from the continent—to the rest of the world, the future of Japan will become brighter as Japanese food spreads further.
+Today, taste is becoming globalized, and the tastes of different countries are not as distinct as they once were.
+In recent years, the preference for umami has been rising worldwide, and the whole world is becoming "umami lovers," which is a huge opportunity for umami-rich Japanese food.
+By exporting the rare sense of taste and food culture of the Japanese—born from an exquisite distance from the continent—to the rest of the world, Japan's future will become brighter as its food spreads further.

-In doing so, it will be important to arrange it in a way that is easy for the local area to accept, just like the aforementioned Nikujaga.
+In doing so, it will be important to arrange it in a way that is easily accepted locally, just like the aforementioned Nikujaga.
 Humans are wary of "tastes that are too new" and get bored with "the usual taste," so a "slightly new taste" is best.
 I want to make it possible to discuss how to achieve a "slightly new taste" quantitatively using taste data.
-It is theoretically possible to quantify the taste of local cuisine, have AI learn it, and calculate what kind of taste will be accepted, so all that remains is to create success stories.
+It is theoretically possible to quantify the taste of local cuisine and use AI to learn and calculate what kind of taste will be accepted, so all that's left is to create success stories.

 The future of realizing "product development based on scientific data, not just intuition," which I felt during my days as a Keio student challenging the reconstruction of a ramen shop, is just around the corner.